JEKYLL-WEB-TEMPLATES/raichur.github.io/about.md

 permalink: /about/
 ---

-#### Hello, my name is Joshua Raichur.
-I’m a designer, developer, and autodidact.
+### Hi, my name is Joshua Raichur.
+I'm a designer, developer, and insatiable learner at large.

 I love learning things, building things, and solving problems.
 I'm passionate about technology and design and how the two intersect, and I specialize in the web and iOS.